Qpril Tablets is a brand of medicine containing the active ingredient quinapril.

 - feelings of deep sadness and unworthiness (depression)

 - taste disturbances or loss of taste

 - difficulty in getting or maintaining an erection.

 These are usually mild side effects of QPRIL, but may be serious.

 Tell your doctor as soon as possible if you notice any of the following:

 - symptoms of sunburn (such as redness, itching, swelling, blistering) which may occur more quickly than normal

-- itchy skin rash or other skin problems
+- itchy, raised or red skin rash or other skin problems

 - shortness of breath or tightness in the chest

 - signs of worrying or frequent infections such as fever, severe chills, sore throat or mouth ulcers